cledi01/Interactive_Heatmap/README.md

-# Interactive heatmap of various kinds of state-wide data across time
+# Interactive heatmap of temporal data across US states with a time slider
 This is a repository to document the work I did for a Visualization focused hackathon.
 To see the graph, npm install --> npm start.